|Learn- This Month, the Topic is Motor and Torque

 response characteristics.
 To obtain these characteristics, servomotors have small-diameter high-resistance rotors.

-winding is excited from a fixed voltage source, while the control winding is excited by an adjustable or variable
+is excited from a fixed voltage source, while the control winding is excited by an adjustable or variable control voltage,

-control voltage, usually from a servoamplifier.
-The windings are usually designed with the same voltage-turns ratio,
+usually from a servoamplifier.
+The windings are usually designed with the same voltage-turns ratio, so that power

 In an ideal servomotor, torque at any speed is directly proportional to control-winding voltage.
 In practice, however,

-at the sacrifice of speed-torque linearity.
-Most larger motors have integral auxiliary blowers to maintain
+the sacrifice of speed-torque linearity.
+Most larger motors have integral auxiliary blowers to maintain temperatures

-temperatures within safe operating ranges.
-Servomotors are available in power ratings from less than 1 to 750 W,
+within safe operating ranges.
+Servomotors are available in power ratings from less than 1 to 750 W, in sizes ranging